-In an interview with TexAgs‘ Billy Liucci, Fisher opened up about the development of the program since he arrived, shifting attitudes to meet the excellence that his coaching staff demands day after day, and he even touched on a few of the position battles that Aggies fans can expect for the 2019 college football season.
+In an interview with TexAgs‘ Billy Liucci, Fisher opened up about the development of the program since he arrived, shifting attitudes to meet the excellence that his coaching staff demands day after day, and he even touched on a few of the position battles that Aggies fans could expect for the 2019 college football season.

 Most importantly, Fisher reaffirmed his commitment to College Station saying, “This place fits my personality.”